 - AL (Action Level): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow. - EPA: Environmental Protection Agency - MCL (Maximum contaminant level): The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - MCLG (Maximum contaminant level goal): The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety. - MRDL (Maximum residual disinfectant level): The highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - MRDLG (Maximum residual disinfectant level goal): The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - N/A (Not applicable): Does not apply. - ppb (parts per billion): One part per billion in water is like one drop in one billion drops of water, or about one drop in a swimming pool. ppb is the same as micrograms per liter (μg/l). - ppm (parts per million): One part per million is like one drop in one million drops of water, or about one cup in a swimming pool. ppm is the same as milligrams per liter (mg/l). - PWSID: Public water system identification.
+MCLGs allow for a margin of safety. - N/A (Not applicable): Does not apply. - ppb (parts per billion): One part per billion in water is like one drop in one billion drops of water, or about one drop in a swimming pool. ppb is the same as micrograms per liter (μg/l). - ppm (parts per million): One part per million is like one drop in one million drops of water, or about one cup in a swimming pool. ppm is the same as milligrams per liter (mg/l). - PWSID: Public water system identification. - TT (Treatment Technique): A required process intended to reduce the level of a contaminant in drinking water.